Windows 10 Migration: It’s All About the Apps

 As suggested in the Assess section above, remediation of amber applications takes the form of modifying the existing package, perhaps to change a setting, or to add a helper file to make the application compatible with Windows 10.

-Engaging with Dell EMC’s Global Applications Packaging team, will deliver a service that can assess, remediate existing packages as well as creating new packages (MSI, App-V and ThinApp today with MSIX coming soon) all on a per application basis.
+Engaging with Dell’s Global Applications Packaging team, will deliver a service that can assess, remediate existing packages as well as creating new packages (MSI, App-V and ThinApp today with MSIX coming soon) all on a per application basis.
 Our packaging service works to a greater than 95% first time right packaging and we offer a warranty to address any issues that our team might introduce.

 Finally, Microsoft have recently announced their Desktop App Assure programme via FastTrack where they offer to help customers struggling with application compatibility including those tricky line of business applications where you no longer have the source code.
 They have even made the shortcut easy to remember: